 Foot examination screening occurred in 63.9%.
 Screening for cardiovascular disease occurred in 76.9% of patients.
 Screening for hyperlipidemia occurred in 95%, and screening for blood pressure control was in 86.1% (Table 3).
-When all diabetes late complications were combined, 38.6% of patients were found to have at least one complication (Table 4).
+When all late diabetes complications were combined, 38.6% of patients were found to have at least one complication (Table 4).

 Blood pressure and lipid control

-Three hundreds and fifty-seven (60.3%) reported having hypertension, among which 98% were being treated for it.
-Mean systolic blood pressure was 130.
-Mean diastolic blood pressure was 77.9.
-Around Forty percent of patients had systolic blood pressure of less than 130 and an equal number with diastolic blood pressure less than 80.
+Three hundreds and fifty-seven (60.3%) patients reported having hypertension, among which 98% were being treated for it.
+The mean systolic blood pressure was 130, and the mean diastolic blood pressure was 77.9.
+Around 40% of patients had a systolic blood pressure of less than 130, and an equal number had a diastolic blood pressure less than 80.
 Concerning antihypertensive treatment, 33.3% of patients were treated with Angiotensin Converting Enzyme Inhibitors (ACEI) and 50% were on angiotensin II receptor blockers (ARB).
 The use of anti-platelets therapy was 42.4% in the year 2013.
-More patients were found to be current smokers, with a proportion of 52.7%.
+In addition, many patients (52.7%) were found to be smokers.

-Dyslipidemia was found to be prevalent among our patients with diabetes mellitus (68.4%).
-Ninety-four point eight percent were being treated (Table 5).
-Concerning the patient’s fasting lipid profile, 39.2% of patients had an LDL < 100 mg/dL and their mean fasting LDL was 125.45 ± 135.12 mg/dL.
-In contrast, 44% of the type 2 diabetic population had a triglycerides level below 150 mg/dL in 2013 with mean TG level of 178.53 ± 104.12.
-86.5% of treated patients were on statin therapy.
+Dyslipidemia was found to be prevalent among our patients with diabetes mellitus (68.4%), and 94.8% were being treated (Table 5).
+Concerning the patients’ fasting lipid profile, 39.2% of patients had an LDL < 100 mg/dL and their mean fasting LDL was 125.45 ± 135.12 mg/dL.
+In contrast, 44% of the type 2 diabetic population had triglyceride levels below 150 mg/dL in 2013, with a mean TG level of 178.53 ± 104.12.
+In addition, 86.5% of treated patients were on statin therapy.

-The Lebanese population of patients with type 2 diabetes has an increase in the mean BMI over the years, where the average BMI on inclusion was 30, hence in the obese range, and this was higher than that reported in years 2006 and 2011, where back then it was 29.04 and 28.92 respectively.
-This could be due to a lack of compliance to patients to proper diet instructions, or lack of sufficient education by physicians regarding the importance of losing weight and physical activity.
+The Lebanese population of patients with type 2 diabetes has an increase in the mean BMI over the years, where the average BMI of inclusion was 30, which is in the obese range.
+This was higher than that reported in the years 2006 and 2011, when it was 29.04 and 28.92, respectively.
+This could be due to a lack of compliance of patients to proper diet instructions, or the lack of sufficient education by physicians regarding the importance of losing weight and physical activity.
 BMI is known to be strongly and independently associated with type 2 diabetes mellitus, and this has been confirmed in Lebanese patients as well[4,15].

 Among the recruited cohort of patients with type 2 Diabetes in 2013, the mean duration of diabetes was 8.88 (± 7.19) years, which was similar to that found in 2011, which was 8.11 (± 7.23) years.
-As for the long standing history of diabetes, being defined as more than 20 years, it was found to be 6.4% in the year 2013, compared to it being 30.3% (around one third) in 2011.
+As for the long-standing history of diabetes, being defined as more than 20 years, it was found to be 6.4% in the year 2013, compared to 30.3% (around one third) in 2011.

-In addition, it was found that 30% were able to achieve an HbA1c target of less 7%, and this stresses the need for having more proper follow up of physicians to their patients, and the need to follow international guidelines on diabetes[9,10], in order to ensure that a higher percentage of patients have better control of their diabetes mellitus and are below the target required for HbA1c level.
+In addition, it was found that 30% were able to achieve an HbA1c target of less 7%, and this stresses the need for having more proper follow-ups of patients, as well as the need to follow international guidelines on diabetes[9,10].
+This would ensure that a higher percentage of patients have better control of their diabetes mellitus and are below the target required for HbA1c levels.